 Interpreters/translators on staff and through a translation company provide translation services.
 Service requests can be sent to the Language Assistance contact person.

 The translation should be considered if a written document is for:

 Emergency or critical communication

-A significant number of limited English speakers as the audience
+A significant number of limited English speakers in the audience

-Note: Translating documents may take up to several weeks depending on the length.
-Please plan in advance to allow sufficient time for translation.
+Note: Translating documents may take up to several weeks, depending on the length.
+Please plan to allow sufficient time for translation.

 Examples of Document Translation

 Required parent notification letters

 We have the following language interpreters on staff.
 An over-the-phone interpreting service is used for all other languages.
 An interpreter can be requested by phone or email.
 Please provide the interpreter with details of the service needs.